 We support environmental sustainability in numerous ways.

-TRAINING: We offer training on issues such as Biodiversity, Invasive Species and environmental/ planning law.
+LECTURES: We offer training on issues such as Biodiversity, Invasive Species and environmental/ planning law.
 All groups benefit from this training and we conduct training at schools (primary and secondary), tidy downs and other community groups.

 ENFORCEMENT: We are always anxious to help people with enforcement issues which often occur having regard to environmental and planning issues.

 We try to help and share our experience with other N.G.O.'s together with concerned citizens and organisations.